mstksg/inCode/copy/entries/io-monad-harmful.md

 Why did people start saying that in the first place?

-Why doesn't this world many any sense?
+Why doesn't this world make any sense?

 Please, please, stop saying "the IO monad".